SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/README.md

 `$ ./flow.tcl --interactive`

   We're opting for the --interactive mode because it allows us to manually execute each tool ourselves.
 However, if we simply run ./flow.tcl, the entire process from RTL to GDS will be completed automatically.
+  •	we need add the required packages , the below command does that.
+  `$package require openlane 0.9`
+  •	Before running the synthesis , we have to prep the design.
+  `$ prep -design picorv32a`

+  RESULT FOR THE ABOVE COMMAND:

 ![Screenshot (384).png](https://github.com/SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/blob/main/Screenshot%20(384).png)  </a>